 Michael Daley is the author of a book of essays, Way Out There (Pleasure Boat Studio, 2007), and several books of poems and translations.
-His most recent collection of poems is Born With (Dos Madres, 2020).
+His most recent collection of poems is Reinhabited: New & Selected Poems ((Dos Madres, 2022).
 He is a retired teacher, and the publisher of Empty Bowl.

 Books by Michael Daley